There are two options for the visibility permissions of files in a Space:

 By default, file permissions are set to Private.
 Some third-party tools provide support for changing the default permissions, but there is currently no way to do so in the control panel.

-In your Spaces page, you can change an individual file’s permission by opening its More menu and selecting Manage Permissions.
-You can also manage metadata for multiple files at once by selecting them, opening the Actions menu, and choosing Manage Permissions.
+On the Space's Files page, you can change an individual file's permission by opening its More menu and selecting Manage Permissions.
+You can also set metadata for multiple files at once by selecting them, opening the Actions menu, and choosing Manage Permissions.

 From there, choose Public or Private and click Update.
 You should verify the changes after you change the permissions of a file.